rust-trondheim/.github/profile/README.md

 You can suggest events by adding an issue to our [.github-repository issue tracker](https://github.com/rust-trondheim/.github/issues).

 If you want to chat you can also join us at our Discord: https://discord.gg/G7Wg4spQ8s

+## Organizers:

+- @cbrevik
+- @eirikblekesaune
+- @AndersNS

+Organizer meeting notes can be found in the [organizers/meetings](/organizers/meetings) directory.